Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 **Graph 8**
 [g]

 Cascade of Choices is as much about process as it is about substance.
-It is a pro-cess through which executives in several steps move from aspiration to what is required to succeed.
+It is a process through which executives in several steps move from aspiration to what is required to succeed.

 ## 2.2 EMIO Framework
 Based on the classical frameworks a new synthesis is created: the Environ-ment—Market—Initiatives—Outcomes (EMIO) framework shown in the graph below.